Chlorine – The Benefits & Dangers

 So Any Good News?

 Many governments have abandoned the use of chlorine for water disinfection and replaced it with safer alternatives such as ozone treatment and ultra-violet light (which does kill Legionella).
-Britain & Ireland however stubbornly refuse to employ these alternative methods.
-Why?
+Britain & Ireland however have generally declined to employ these alternative methods, though some water authorities use UV light in conjunction with chlorination Why?
 Simple, chlorine is cheap, but only if you don’t factor in the cost of the health issues it contributes to.

 So is there any good news regarding chlorine in your home’s water.
 Well, yes… due to its reactive nature, it is very easy to remove.
 Most home water filter systems will remove 99%+ of the free chlorine in the water, leaving your water safe and bringing peace of mind to those using it